 2. Donate your time to become a docent for the Larson House Museum.
 Let Larson House Planning Chair Jane Licht know of your interest and talents.
 838-8178 or email@example.com

-This landmark structure, known as the “Larson House” was owned by Mr. E. N. Edwards for only a couple years and then sold to Tollef Olson Foshein in 1901.
-Tollef's wife Ingebor died in 1903 and the next year he moved to Stoughton to live with a daughter.
+This landmark structure, known as the “Larson House” was owned by Mr. E. N. Edwards for only a couple years and then sold to Tollef Olson Foshein late in 1900.
+Tollef’s wife Ingebor died in 1903 and the next year he moved to Stoughton to live with a daughter.
 He died in 1910.
-As part of his estate, the house was sold to John Larson in 1911, and it has been in his family ever since, for 100 years.
+As part of his estate, the house was sold to John Obed Larson in 1911, and it was lived in by his family for nearly 80 years.

 John was a very successful business man and well-respected in the community.
 His economic rise began when he bought lake shore property from the Knickerbocker Ice Company in 1900.
 He built the popular Larson’s Beach Resort, constructed cottages, built piers and even purchased six row boats that were pointed on both ends.
 People could rent his cottages or purchase them on 60-foot wide lots to use as summer homes.